openjdk/amber-docs/site/guides/lvti-style-guide.md

 in the `var` declaration.

-Encoding the variable's type in its name, taken to its logical conclusion, results in "Hungarian Notation."
+Encoding the variable's type in its name, taken to its logical conclusion, results in "Hungarian Notation".
 Just as with explicit types, this is sometimes helpful, and sometimes just clutter.
 In this example the name `custList` implies that a `List` is being returned.
 That might not be significant.
 Instead of the exact type,